glouppe/info8010-deep-learning/lecture6.md

 - Many models pre-trained on large datasets are publicly available for download.
 These models can be used as *feature extractors* or for smart **initialization**.
 - The models themselves should be considered as generic and re-usable assets.

+???

+Insist that this is becoming a standard practice in deep learning.
+Very few people train from scratch.
+Even fewer now with the rise of foundation models.

 ---

 class: middle